Lead Generation tactics and strategies for a better ROI

 3. 2 step landing pages

+This is one of my favourite lead generation tactics.
 We have seen a lot of success with 2 step landing pages over the years.
 Why?
 They give you the luxury of capitalising over a wider range of audience.
 We mentioned your leads are not all in the same buying process.
 Some might be just browsing, and some might be ready to purchase or somewhere in between.
 If you pitch on your landing page too aggressively, you might lose a portion of your audience and if you under pitch to a ready buyer, that’s an opportunity loss.
 A well crafted 2-step landing page, you can go for the kill on your 2nd page and keep the 1st page more suited for a wider demographics.